-7.THE METHODOLOICAL BASIS AND TECHNIQUES OF DISCURSIVE ANALYSIS OF CULTURAL TEXTS
+8. THE METHODOLOICAL BASIS AND TECHNIQUES OF DISCURSIVE ANALYSIS OF TEXTS OF CULTURAL ANTHROPOLOGY

-Key words: cultural connotations, cultural text, culturology, linguocultural studies, meaning, semiotic understanding of culture, textual analysis.
+Keywords: cultural anthropology, cultural connotations, cultural text, culturology, linguocultural studies, meaning, semiotic understanding of culture, textual analysis.

-The methodology for identifying the meaning in different texts is called "textual analysis".
+The methodology for identifying the meaning in different texts is called -textual analysis".
 This analysis can be done in very different ways, some of which contradict each other.
 It can also have different philosophical bases.
 It can be based for example on realist principle.
 In this case the text is considered from the standpoint how deeply and accurately the reality is represented in it.
 Within the scope of structuralist tradition the text should be analyzed to reveal the basic structures immanent in it and fundamentally important for its understanding.

-It is clear that the textual analysis has necessarily to do with linguistic forms of representation of ideas, thoughts, insights etc. How can it be important in the scope of culturology?
-Within the textual approach to culturological research the corresponding strategies, methods and techniques considered to be effective and fruitful.
+It is clear that the textual analysis has necessarily to do with linguistic forms of representation of ideas, thoughts, insights etc. How can it be important in the scope of culturology and cultural anthropology?
+Within the textual approach to the investigation of culture the corresponding strategies, methods and techniques considered to be effective and fruitful.
 Why is it so?
-It is very important to take into account that the textual approach in cultorological sphere is deeply linked to the semiotic understanding of culture.
-Just this understanding makes it possible to introduce the metaphor "Culture as text".
-So, this metaphor stands for the insight that the socio-cultural life is based on "collective systems of meaning".
+It is very important to take into account that the textual approach in these disciplines sphere is deeply linked to the semiotic understanding of culture.
+Just this understanding makes it possible to introduce the metaphor -Culture as text".
+So, this metaphor stands for the insight that the socio-cultural life is based on -eollective systems of meaning".
 These systems have different character and material embodiment.
 The point is that they produce sense.

 In accordance with it the investigation of cultural phenomena must be first of all identification of their meaning.
-It is clear that R. Barthes' idea of text as a methodological category and as a mobile entity is of great importance for approaching these phenomena in the "textual" way.
+It is clear that R. Barthes' idea of text as a methodological category and as a mobile entity is of great importance for approaching these phenomena in the -textual" way.
 Within this theoretical framework the researcher becomes a co-producer of meaning, a co-author of a text (we remember that text is open to different interpretations).

-There are essential difficulties in reading the cultural texts.
+There are essential difficulties in reading the texts within the scope of cultural anthropology.
 The understanding of symbols is always a serious task.
 The proper taking into account the interrelationship between the text and context is not so easy too.
-It is important that the different patterns of associative thinking are characteristic of different cultures and they manifest themselves in cultural texts.
+It is important that the different patterns of associative thinking are characteristic of different cultures and they manifest themselves in the corresponding texts.
 Moreover, the language signs have specific cultural connotations.
 To understand these patterns and these connotations you must do intense linguocultural studies.
-It is absolutely clear that to be valid an interpretation of cultural texts must have a solid empirical foundation.
-Therefore, you must read as many cultural texts as possible and this reading must be as attentive as possible.
+It is absolutely clear that to be valid an interpretation of texts of cultural anthropology must have a solid empirical foundation.
+Therefore, you must read as many texts as possible and this reading must be as attentive as possible.

-Do you agree that textual approach can be fruitful in cultural studies?
+Do you agree that textual approach can be fruitful in the sphere of cultural anthropology?

 What are the conditions of its effectiveness and fruitfulness?
 Does it have any relevance for your research?